moonmilkshake/release-date-tracker/README.md

 - WebScraper.java: Handles the web scraping logic.
 - WebScraperGUI.java: Manages the GUI and user interactions.
 - Additional classes for data management and utility functions.

-Contributing

-Contributions are welcome.
-To contribute:
-- Fork the repository.
-- Create a feature branch (git checkout -b feature/YourFeature).
-- Commit your changes (git commit -m 'Add some feature').
-- Push to the branch (git push origin feature/YourFeature).
-- Open a pull request.

-License
-- Distributed under the MIT License.
-See LICENSE for more information.

 Contact
 Alexander Svärling - alexandersvarling@gmail.com